 Whoever does not love does not know God, because God is love.

-Love, however, does not mean agreeing.
+Love, however, does not mean agreeing on everything.
 And it certainly does not mean calling something good that God has already declared bad.

 1 John 1:9 ESV

 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.